 As with all sealings involving glass, adapting the thermal expansions of the components to be joined with solder glass is a necessary prerequisite for stable, gas-/leak-tight joins.
-As a rule, the coefficient of thermal expansion of the solder glasses should be by $\Delta \alpha = 0.5 - 1.0 \times 10^{-6}$ /K smaller than the expansion coefficients of the sealing partners.
+As a rule, the coefficient of thermal expansion of the solder glasses should be by $\Delta\alpha = 0.5-1.0 \times 10^{-6}$ /K smaller than the expansion coefficients of the sealing partners.

-Fig. 43.
-Relationship between soldering temperature and linear expansion $\alpha$ for solder glasses.
+Fig. 44.
+Relationship between soldering temperature and linear expansion α for solder glasses.
 The curves describe the lowest limits for the respective solder glass types.

-Ball lens sealed to a meteal casing with a sintered solder glass ring
+Spherical lense (center) sealed to a metal casing with a sintered solder glass ring

-The relationship between soldering temperature and thermal expansion is schematically shown in Figure 43.
+The relationship between soldering temperature and thermal expansion is schematically shown in Figure 44.